microsoft/language-server-protocol/_specifications/specification-3-16.md

 		insertReplaceSupport?: boolean;

 		/**
-		 * Client supports to resolve `additionalTextEdits` in the `completionItem/resolve`
-		 * request.
-So servers can postpone computing them.
+		 * Indicates which properties a client can resolve lazily on a completion
+		 * item.
+Before version 3.16.0 only the predefined properties `documentation`
+		 * and `details` could be resolved lazily.
 		 *
 		 * @since 3.16.0 - Proposed state
 		 */
-		resolveAdditionalTextEditsSupport?: boolean;
+		resolveSupport?: {
+			/**
+			 * The properties that a client can resolve lazily.
+			 */
+			properties: string[];
+		};
 	};

 	completionItemKind?: {